 How Which? makes car seats safer - find out how we've spent 50 years making seats safer

 We analyse our crash test results, ease of use data and ergonomic assessments to give each car seat a total test score, so you can see which are the best and worse and directly compare models to each other.

 The child car seat test score ignores price and is based on:

-- Ease of use (installation, possibility of misuse, comfort, cleaning and workmanship) 40%
+- Ease of use (installation, possibility of misuse, instructions, adjusting the set, cleaning and workmanship) 30%

 |Which? star ratings|